mossmatters/HybPiper/README.md

 [https://github.com/mossmatters/HybPiper/wiki/Installation](https://github.com/mossmatters/HybPiper/wiki/Installation)

+Once all dependencies are installed, execute the `run_tests.sh` script from the `test_dataset` directory for a demonstration of HybPiper.

 ----

 #Pipeline Input

-Our full instructions on running the pipeline, including a step-by-step tutorial using a small test dataset, is available on our wiki:
+Full instructions on running the pipeline, including a step-by-step tutorial using a small test dataset, is available on our wiki:

 [https://github.com/mossmatters/HybPiper/wiki](https://github.com/mossmatters/HybPiper/wiki)